 The Journal is not only an unbroken annual record of Kew and the Guild since 1893, but is also a continuing channel of information about current courses and former staff and students across the world.

-The Journal is published annually in time for the annual dinner in late May, covering the events of one calendar year, with the deadline for all copy being 31st January each year.
+The Kew Guild Journal is published annually in time for the Annual Dinner in late May.
+It covers the events of the previous calendar year, with a copy deadline of 31st January.

 It is a Journal produced by members for members.

 The Editor reserves the right to proofread and edit as considered necessary, including shortening/inclusion of articles.
 Articles should be submitted electronically.
 Photographs should preferably be sent as jpeg files either as email attachments or on CDs or a memory stick.
 Hard copy photos can be accepted if of an acceptable quality and will be scanned into the Journal.
 The Editor reserves the right to trim, resize, re-position or omit photos.

 Contributors should confirm in writing to the Editor when submitting articles/photos etc. if they want any original material to be returned.
 If so, these will be returned shortly after the publication of the Journal.

 The Kew Guild Copyright/Data Protection Disclaimer must be signed and submitted (as hard-copy by post or a scanned image by email) along with any articles and/or photographs.

 NEWS OF KEWITES.
 Send this, and photos, direct to firstname.lastname@example.org